IOActive/XDiFF/README.md

 Fernando Arnaboldi - _Initial work_

 ## Acknowledgments
 Thanks to Lucas Apa, Tao Sauvage, Scott Headington, Carlos Hollman, Cesar Cerrudo, Acid and Topo for their reviews and comments.
-Thanks to Arlekin for the ANSI.
+Thanks to Arlekin for the logo.

 ## License
-This project is licensed under the GNU general public license.
-See the license.txt file for details.
+This project is licensed under the GNU general public license version 3.

 ## Logo
 ![XDiFF Logo](https://user-images.githubusercontent.com/12038478/33187082-ec625f3e-d06d-11e7-831a-08e11823a391.png)